 Psychologists tell us we can change our attitudes by changing our physical actions.
 For example, you actually feel more like smiling if you make yourself smile.
 You feel more superior when you make yourself stand tall than you slouch.
 On the negative side, frown a really bitter frown and see if you don’t feel like frowning.

 It is easy to prove that managed motions can change emotions.
-People who are shy in introducing themselves can replace this timidity with confidence just by taking actions.
+People who are shy in introducing themselves can replace this timidity with confidence just by taking action.
 For example, looking directly at the other person and saying, “I’m very glad to know you.”

 Remember, confident action produces confident thinking.
 So, to think confidently, act confidently.
 Act the way you want to feel.